jose-donato/jose-donato.pages.dev/src/content/blog/openbb-terminal-is-now-available-on-mobile.md

       <source src="https://openbb-cms.directus.app/assets/36685e54-d8c1-47ba-acd6-1692fabd768e" />
     </video>
   <figcaption>
-    By doing this, the Terminal will be displayed in its own isolated container, similar to a native app.
+    By doing this, OpenBB Workspace will be displayed in its own isolated container, similar to a native app.
   </figcaption>
 </figure>

 - **On your mobile device:**

- You can access the Terminal more easily by adding it to your phone’s app list or homepage:
+ You can access OpenBB Workspace more easily by adding it to your phone’s app list or homepage:

  <figure>